 One of the main reasons why tennis is such a popular sport is because players don’t have to invest in a lot of expensive equipment in order to play it.
 All players need is a racket, a ball, and comfortable shoes that will allow them to run during the match.

 Since tennis courts are so common, it’s generally fairly easy for tennis players to find courts in their communities that they can use for free.

 Tennis is a social game that allows players to meet up with each other and spend time with family or friends on the court.
 This is great for an active social life and also helps players keep in good shape.

 One problem that some players run into when playing tennis is that it’s physically demanding.
 It puts a lot of strain on the body and it is easy for players to injure themselves, especially if they are not in great shape.

-While the equipment needed to play tennis is fairly basic and is often easily bought for very little, players may run into financial constraints as players improve their game and want better equipment as tennis equipment, especially rackets, can tend to get very expensive.
+While the equipment needed to play tennis is fairly basic and and not that expensive, players may run into financial constraints as they improve their game and want better equipment.

 Badminton is a great physical activity and has the same social benefits of playing tennis.
 It’s also known for helping reduce stress and anxiety and improving spatial perception.
 Players only need rackets and shuttlecocks and can often easily set up nets in their backyards.